 18. Dragon Tiger Tattoo

 The combination of dragon and tiger is significant in Buddhist culture.
 The two animals represent opposing forces: the tiger is masculine, while the dragon is feminine.
 One represents active power, while the other represents passive power.
-For this reason, the dragon and tiger are often combined with the yin and yang symbol in art.
-If you get a tiger tattoo, it will represent the harmonious balance of two completely different forces, linked by destiny.
+For this reason, the dragon and tiger are often combined with the yin and yang symbols in art.
+If you get a tiger tattoo, it will represent the harmonious balance of two completely different forces linked by destiny.

 19. Flaming Dragon Tattoo